shubhamchandak94/Spring/README.md

 - Delete ```CMakeCache.txt``` (if present) from the build directory
 - Follow the steps above for Linux

+### Resource usage
+For the memory and CPU performance for SPRING, please see the paper and the associated supplementary material.
+Note that SPRING uses some temporary disk space, and can fail if the disk space is not sufficient.
+Assuming that qualities and ids are not being discarded and SPRING is operating in the short read mode, the additional temporary disk usage is around 10-30% of the original uncompressed file (on the lower end when quality values are from newer Illumina machines and are more compressible) when -r flag is not specified.
+When -r flag is specified, SPRING writes all the quality values and read ids to a temporary file leading to significantly higher temporary disk usage - closer to 70-80% of the original file size.
+Note that these figures are approximate and include the space needed for the final compressed file.

 ### Usage
 Run the spring executable ```/PATH/TO/spring``` with the options below:
 ```